-The fiscal asymmetry is captured through variables relating to revenue expenditure (Fig. 7) and capital outlay.
-The disaggregated components of revenue expenditure are given in Table 7 in Appendix.
-The two significant components of revenue expenditure-interest payments and pensions-to GSDP ratio at State level are around 1-3% of GSDP across most of the States in India (Table 7).
-In Table 8, it can be seen that developmental revenue expenditure is highest in Mizoram (33.8% of GSDP) and lowest in Punjab (6.2% of GSDP).
+The fiscal asymmetry is captured through variables relating to revenue expenditure (Figure 7) and capital outlay.
+The disaggregated components of revenue expenditure is given in Table A1 in Appendix.
+The two significant components of revenue expenditure - interest payments and pensions - to GSDP ratio at State level is around 1-3 per cent of GSDP across most of the States in India (Table A1).
+In Table A2, it can be seen that developmental revenue expenditure is highest in Mizoram (33.8% of GSDP) and lowest in Punjab (6.2 per cent of GSDP).